sta210-fa21/website/content/syllabus/index.md

 *The lowest homework grade will be dropped at the end of the semester.*

-### Quizzes (Perform)
+### Exams (Perform)

-There will be three, take-home, open-note quizzes.
-Through these quizzes you have the opportunity to demonstrate what you've learned in the course thus far.
-The quizzes will focus on the conceptual understanding of the content, and they may also include small analysis and computational tasks.
-The content of the quiz will be related to the content in the prepare, practice, and perform assignments.
-More detail about the quizzes will be given during the semester.
+There will be three, take-home, open-note exams.
+Through these exams you have the opportunity to demonstrate what you've learned in the course thus far.
+The exams will focus on the conceptual understanding of the content, and they may also include small analysis and computational tasks.
+The content of the exam will be related to the content in the prepare, practice, and perform assignments.
+More detail about the exams will be given during the semester.

 ### Final Project (Perform)